octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 Notice that candidates are identified by a `string` value (entrypoint argument) and the storage is a `map string int`.

-Notice that amount of XTZ transferred must be lower than five million; otherwise the execution fails.
+Notice that amount of Tez transferred must be lower than five million; otherwise the execution fails.

 Notice also that the candidate must be registered; otherwise the execution fails.